yunxuanuiuc/CS598DLH_Final_Project/README.md

 ## CS598DLH_Final_Project

 # Reproducibility of Learning Patient Representations from Text
 This repository is the implementation of Reproducibility of Learning Patient Representations, published by Dligach and Miller in 2018.(https://arxiv.org/pdf/1805.02096.pdf).
+T. Dligach, D. & Miller.
+2018.
+Learning patient repre- sentations from text.
+Association for Computational Linguistic, pages 119–123.

+Link to Original Paper's Code Repo: https://github.com/dmitriydligach/starsem2018-patient-representations

 ## Requirements